Non-stationary Online Learning with Memory and Non-stochastic Control: OCO with Memory

 This section presents dynamic policy regret of OCO with memory.
-We begin with the gentle case when the path-length is known, and then handle the general case when it is unknown.
-We elucidate the challenge of controlling switching cost in the non-stationary OCO with memory, next show how to resolve it by novel algorithmic ingredients, and finally present dynamic policy regret analysis.
+We begin with the gentle case when the path length is known, and then handle the general case when it is unknown and present the overall result.